den-materials/php-intro/README.md

 ### Associative Arrays (hashes)

-These are very similar to Ruby hashes
+These are very similar to Javascript objects

 ```php
 <?php